dxu/noir/README.md

   - Hard link your `.p8` into your carts folder
     - `ln -s noir.p8 CART_DIRECTORY`.
 My cart directory is located at `/Users/dxu/Library/Application Support/pico-8`
   - Manually (or automatically) copy it yourself
-- Once you've done one of the above, you should be able to start up PICO8 and run the build cart!
+-n Once you've done one of the above, you should be able to start up PICO8 and run the build cart!
 If you've hard-linked the file, then it will automatically pick up the changes if you run `yarn watch`

+# Code?

+The current state of the code is extremely simple.
+There are three conceptual objects in the engine:

+1. "World"'s
+2. "Scene"'s
+3. "Ent"'s (short for entities

+- Worlds represent the entirety of the game.
+This is where game-specific global variables should go
+- Scenes represent a single "scene" that is loaded of the world.
+- Entities represent a single object that is loaded within the scene.

+At one time, a world will have a single "scene" that is loaded.

+On each game loop, the world object runs through its currently loaded scene and runs its update method and draw method.
+In the scene's update and draw methods, it runs through the update and draw methods of every single entity it contains, and then runs through its own update and draw methods.

+In the game itself, this translates to:
+- A single World object
+- Levels (which are implementations of a Scene)
+- Player (which is an implementation of an Ent)

+# The Current State of the World
+- `world.p8` contains the world object.
+- `level.p8` contains a level object, which implements a scene object.
+It is loaded by the World object in `root.p8`.
+The 'level' contains a gravity
+- `player.p8` contains the main player object, which implements the ent object. the player object's update method handles the movement left and right, and has a notion of velocity and acceleration.